JWT Token

 Password Generator

-Generate strong, secure passwords for JWT signing secrets and application credentials.
+Generate strong secrets for JWT signing and application credentials.

 Timestamp Converter

-Convert Unix timestamps to human-readable dates.
-JWT exp, iat, and nbf claims use Unix timestamps.
+Convert Unix timestamps used by JWT exp, iat, and nbf claims.

 UUID Generator

-Generate UUIDs for JWT IDs (jti claim) and unique identifiers in your application.
+Generate UUIDs for JWT IDs, jti claims, and unique application identifiers.